Holy Cross Project in New Orleans

 By using solar panels, high performance building design, HVAC systems, a Building Dashboard(R) energy and resource monitoring systems, and energy-efficient appliances, the buildings in the Holy Cross Project use at least 75% less energy than typical buildings.

-Single Family Homes: The first home, finished in May 2008, currently serves as a Visitor Center for developers, contractors, and residents to learn how to rebuild green.
-The home will save the residents an estimated $1200 to $2400 a year in utility bills, allowing lower income families to qualify for the mortgage as well.
+COMPLETE - Single Family Homes: The first home, finished in May 2008, currently serves as a Visitor Center for developers, contractors, and residents to learn how to rebuild green.
+The remaining four LEED Platinum homes were sold to local residents in 2012 and save the residents an estimated $1200 to $2400 a year in utility bills.
 Using advanced monitoring systems in the home, residents can see their energy and resource consumption in real time, and if they choose, modify their behavior to further lower energy costs.
-Modest homeowner association fees will allow for residents to turn to the project manager to ensure the rain water harvesting, geothermal, solar and other systems are maintained properly and will continue to maximize savings.
-The remaining four homes were sold to local residents in 2012.
+Modest homeowner association fees allow for residents to turn to the project manager to ensure the rain water harvesting, geothermal, solar and other systems are maintained properly and will continue to maximize savings.

 Sustainable Design and Climate Action Institute: As a centerpiece of the project and Global Green’s ongoing presence in New Orleans, the institute would be a "Center of Excellence" for the rebuilding of the Gulf Coast that demonstrate all aspects of green building appropriate for the climate zone, while providing opportunities for sharing knowledge across the United States, and even globally.
 This will also be a gathering place for information, knowledge, and leadership generated by the sustainable design and green building activity in and around New Orleans and the response to Hurricane Katrina.
 University and research institute alliances will tie academic and professional programs tied to its ongoing work and focus.
 The monitoring of the buildings will also allow the institute to study the performance energy systems, energy conservation, IAQ, water efficiency, and system monitoring.